 But there’s something different about this new wave of cottage gardens.
 Traditionally, the land around cottages was used as a small farm, designed to grow fruit and veg for the family who lived there.

-It’s the classic British garden plant, and so versatile.
+Firstly it’s the classic British garden plant, and so versatile.
 Train climbers up walls and over arches, grow hybrid teas in borders and choose neat miniatures for the patio.

-These have stunning flowers, like daisies with petals that form a skirt.
+Next up are these stunning flowers, like daisies with petals that form a skirt.
 They bring hot summer colours to beds and borders.

 A typical cottage plant that provides height interest.
 The tall flower spires are a great backdrop for smaller, more delicate plants in front.